THOUGH I WAS BLIND, NOW I SEE (Part 1)￼

 “Jesus said to them, “If you were blind, you would have no sin; but now you say, ‘We see.’
 Therefore your sin remains.”
 (John 9:41 NKJV)

-No other miracles performed by the Lord Jesus generated so much controversies, debates or arguments as the giving of sight to the man who was blind from birth.
+No other miracles performed by the Lord Jesus generated so many controversies, debates, or arguments as the giving of sight to the man who was blind from birth.

 It all began with Jesus’ disciples asking, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 (John 9:2 NKJV).

-Their religious belief or mindset was that the man’s defect was God’s severe punishment on the terrible sins of his parents, or perhaps the terrible sin which God knew the man would commit in the future.
+Their religious belief or mindset was that the man’s defect was God’s severe punishment for the terrible sins of his parents, or perhaps the appalling sin which God knew the man would commit in the future.

-This was apparently contrary to the popular religious belief or philosophy of those days!
+This was contrary to the popular religious belief or philosophy of those days!

 There is no doubt that this man who was born blind and his parents were sinners like the rest of the people, and sickness can be linked with sin (Rom.
 3:23, John 5:14, Deut.
 28:21-22).

-However, in this case, Jesus said it was not their personal sins that had caused this blindness.
+However, in this case, Jesus said it was not their sins that had caused this blindness.